 The Notorious B.I.G. was at the height of his fame when he was murdered in Los Angeles in 1997.
 And to this day, no one knows who shot Biggie Smalls.

-Nearly a quarter-century ago, Biggie Smalls’ death in Los Angeles shocked the hip hop world.
+A quarter-century ago, Biggie Smalls’ death in Los Angeles shocked the hip hop world.
 The rapper, born Christopher Wallace and also known as The Notorious B.I.G., was 24 years old when unidentified shooters fired four bullets into his body and peeled off into the night.
 Ever since, fans have asked: Who killed Biggie Smalls?

 Biggie Smalls’ death came at the height of his career.
-His debut album Ready to Die had seen him crowned the king of East Coast hip hop three years earlier.
+His debut album Ready to Die crowned the king of East Coast hip hop three years earlier.
 Signed to Sean Combs’ Bad Boy Records, the Brooklyn native had been pitted against Suge Knight’s West Coast label Death Row Records.
 The bicoastal feud had already cost rapper Tupac Shakur his life six months earlier.

-LAPD Detective Greg Kading had already claimed to have found evidence of Combs hiring crips members to kill Shakur.
+LAPD Detective Greg Kading had already claimed to have found evidence of Combs hiring Crips gang members to kill Shakur.
 And recently, former FBI Agent Phil Carson claimed to have found evidence that Suge Knight ordered Wallace’s killing in retaliation — and had corrupt cops paid off to cover up the crime scene.

 Who killed Biggie Smalls?
 The answer might be far more scandalous than anyone ever knew.